maykinmedia/open-producten/docs/installation/config/openproducten_config.rst

 Next, the notifications for Open Producten must be configured.
 We assume you're also using Open Notificaties to make a complete setup.

-..
-There are 2 things to keep in mind:

-..
-1. Open Producten offers an Autorisaties API and thus the Open Producten Autorisaties API
-..    must be consulted by the Notificaties API to check for **autorisations**.
-..
-2. Each component handles **authentication** themselves and thus we need to store
-..    the Client IDs and secrets in each component that wants to communicate with
-..    each other.

 Open Producten
 --------------